Normal mode

 Word motions

-Definitions from :h word and :h WORD are quoted below to explain the difference between word and WORD.
+Definitions from :h word and :h WORD are quoted below:

 word A word consists of a sequence of letters, digits and underscores, or a sequence of other non-blank characters, separated with white space (spaces, tabs, <EOL>).
 This can be changed with the iskeyword option.
 An empty line is also considered to be a word.